 If you’re asking, “Is adoption right for me?” ask yourself this: “Am I in a position to be the parent this child deserves right now?”

 Being a parent comes with a lot of responsibility and sacrifice.
 Your child’s interests will always come first, and you may need to give up certain things in your own life to provide them the opportunities they deserve.
-Perhaps you have other life, financial and career goals in mind before you raise this child.
+If you are currently parenting other children, it may be challenging to provide for another child without taking time, attention and resources away from your other kids.
+Perhaps you have other responsibilities to focus on or other life, financial and career goals in mind before you raise this child.